Debt management plans - what you need to know

 Priority debts include:

 They're called priority debts because the consequences of not paying them can be more serious than for other debts.
-You can't include these debts in a DMP so you need to make sure you've got a way to deal with your priority debts before you set up a DMP.
+You usually can't include these debts in a DMP - check with the DMP provider.
+You'll need to choose another debt solution for your priority debts if you can't put them in a DMP.

 Non-priority debts are less urgent and include things like bank loans, credit cards, student loans, water charges and benefits overpayments.